Sssssss: Production

 The film's executive producers were Richard Zanuck and David Brown, who went on to produce Jaws.

-The venomous snakes in the film were not defanged during production.
-Five king cobras were imported from Thailand for this feature, ranging from 10 to 15 ft in length.
-They were recently caught in good health from the wild with full venom potency.
-The "Snake Park" milking scenes were real and meant to mimic what Bill Haast did at his Miami Serpentarium in Florida daily.
-About one ounce of venom was collected during each take with no harm to the snakes.
-A different cobra was used for each take.
-The filming of this part of the movie took most of a day, as the cobras spent most of their time trying to escape the fenced enclosure rather than rising up in the traditional cobra attack mode.
+Filming

+Principal photography of Sssssss took place between November 13, 1972, through early December 1972.

+Release

+Sssssss was released theatrically in Los Angeles on July 18, 1973.

 Home media

 Sssssss remained unreleased on home video in the United States until 1997, when it was issued by MCA Universal.
 It also received VHS releases in Japan and Spain by CIC Video, under the titles Ssssnake and Sssilbido de Muerte, respectively.

-The film made its DVD debut on 7 September 2004, via Universal, who would re-release the film three additional times in 2009, 2011 and 2014.
+The film made its DVD debut on September 7, 2004, via Universal, who would re-release the film three additional times in 2009, 2011 and 2014.
 The 2011 release was part of a four-film "Cult Horror Collection", with The Funhouse, Phantasm II and The Serpent and the Rainbow.
 A DVD was also released in Japan on 7 April 2010.

-Sssssss received its first Blu-ray release on 26 April 2016, via Shout!
-Factory, which included new interviews with stars Dirk Benedict and Heather Menzies as bonus features.
+Sssssss received its first Blu-ray release on April 26, 2016, through Scream Factory, which included new interviews with stars Dirk Benedict and Heather Menzies as bonus features.
 It also received a Blu-ray release in Australia on 1 February 2017, via Shock Entertainment.

 Reception

+Box office

+Sssssss earned $1 million in rentals at the United States box office.